banner svg (1)

 The state of Iowa categorizes childcare providers into three groups: licensed childcare centers, registered child development homes, and childcare homes that may be registered or non-registered.

 Centers and child development homes are required to be licensed.
 Registered child development homes are split into A, B, and C categories depending on the amount of children.
-Category A homes can care for up to 8 children, category B homes can care for up to 12 children, and category C homes can care for a maximum of 16 if there are at least two childcare providers present.
+Category A homes can care for up to eight children, category B homes can care for up to 12 children, and category C homes can care for a maximum of 16 if there are at least two childcare providers present.

 Other programs, such as church-related programs, pediatric care programs, and nationally accredited camps, are not required to be licensed.
 The Iowa Department of Health and Human Services (HHS) provides a list of programs that are not required to be licensed in the Care Centers and Preschools Licensing Standards and Procedures document.
 However, programs that are not required to be licensed can still complete the application for licensing to increase their credibility and qualify for childcare assistance (CCA) funding from the Iowa Department of Human Services (DHS).
 Take all of this into consideration as you are drafting a daycare business plan